Right Arrow

 Subcontractor accountability and dispute resolution

-Timestamped, searchable video footage with AI-powered event detection allows quick location and export of evidence for:
+Timestamped, searchable video footage with video AI event detection allows quick location and export of evidence for:

 • Safety violation documentation for charge-backs